+Watch for a clear pattern of diminished physical or mental abilities.
 A single sign, such as forgetting to return a phone call or missing an appointment, doesn’t mean that your loved one is ready to move into skilled nursing.
-Rather, a clear pattern of diminished physical or mental abilities is what you should watch for.

 However, if they’re having trouble remembering to pay bills each month, can’t make it to important appointments, or seem overwhelmed with these things, take note.

 Declining Physical health and Abilities

 This is one of the most obvious signs to look for.
 You’ll notice this if your loved one has trouble getting around, keeping themselves and their home clean, or feeding themselves.

 If you’re still not sure where your loved one falls on this spectrum, try using a tool like the Katz Index of Independence in Activities of Daily Living.
 The lower the score, the more help your loved one will require so they can function each day.